x00tex/hackTheBox/Boxes/linux/Retired/ophiuchi/README.md

 ![](screenshots/yaml-internal-error.png)

-# Foothold:SnakeYAML_Deserilization_exploit
+### SnakeYAML

-__SnakeYAML__ is a YAML-parsing JAVA library with a high-level API for serialization and deserialization of YAML documents.
+**SnakeYAML** is a YAML-parsing JAVA library with a high-level API for serialization and deserialization of YAML documents.
 The entry point for SnakeYAML is the Yaml class, similar to how the ObjectMapper class is the entry point in Jackson.

-## SnakeYAML Marshaling Vulnerability
+### SnakeYAML Marshaling Vulnerability

 * [SnakeYaml Deserilization exploit blog](https://medium.com/@swapneildash/snakeyaml-deserilization-exploited-b4a2c5ac0858)